 Cancellations and Refunds

-- If your visa has been refused and you are unable to attend the course we reserve the right to retain an administration fee of £200.
-A copy of the visa refusal letter must be supplied to the college before a refund can be made.
+If your visa has been refused and you are unable to attend the course we reserve the right to retain an administration fee of £200 and the £50 registration fee.
+A copy of the original visa refusal letter must be supplied to the college before a refund can be made.

-- All other refunds are made at the discretion of the mangement
+All other refunds are made at the discretion of the management.

 The College does not tolerate any abusive or inappropriate behaviour of any sort.
 This behaviour will lead to expulsion from the college.
 Fees will not be refunded.

 The protection of your privacy and personal data is very important to us.
 We use it only for the purpose for which it was originally collected.
 We never give your data to third parties, unless you have requested that we pass on your details in order to book accommodation, or to an agent acting on your behalf.
 Princes College complies with the Data Protection Act 2018.
 We will securely delete all records after two years.

 - Safety is a priority for us and the college maintains good standards in this area.
 We comply with all relevant legislation relating to Health and Safety.When organizing activities outside the college we conduct risk assessments.